pingcap/blog/empower-your-business-with-big-data-real-time-analytics-in-tidb.md

 TiDB also **supports elastic scaling**:

 * When TiDB is running, you can elastically scale out or scale in the cluster components without affecting the production environment.
-* TiBD's architecture separates computing and storage, so you can scale computing nodes and storage nodes independently.
+* TiDB's architecture separates computing and storage, so you can scale computing nodes and storage nodes independently.

 TiDB **supports standard SQL syntax and the MySQL protocol**: